Neko 1.99.1

 compute_value Interval, in timesteps or simulationtime, depending on compute_control, for sampling the flow fields for statistics.
 Positive real or int Not set (but recommended with every 50 timesteps or so

+In addition, one can specify the usual controls for the output, which then outputs the averages computes from the last time the statistics were written to file.
 For example, if one wants to compute only the basic statistics and sample the fields every 4 time steps and compute and output batches every 20 time units and have an initial transient of 60 time units the following would work:

 "simulation_components":